+SE | Core-Tier1:

-Describe how a contract can be used to specify the behavior of a program component.
-Refactor a program by identifying opportunities to apply procedural abstraction.
-Analyze the extent to which another programmer's code meets documentation and programming style standards.
-Apply consistent documentation and program style standards that contribute to the readability and maintainability of software.
-SE Core-Tier1: List the key components of a use case or similar description of some behavior that is required for a system.
-Describe how the requirements engineering process supports the elicitation and validation of behavioral requirements.
-Interpret a given requirements model for a simple software system.
-Use a design paradigm to design a simple software system, and explain how system design principles have been applied in this design.
-Within the context of a single design paradigm, describe one or more design patterns that could be applicable to the design of a simple software system.
-Core-Tier2: Discuss common behaviors that contribute to the effective functioning of a team.
-Create and follow an agenda for a team meeting.
-Identify and justify necessary roles in a software development team.
-Understand the sources, hazards, and potential benefits of team conflict.
-Apply a conflict resolution strategy in a team setting.
-Use an ad hoc method to estimate software development effort (eg, time) and compare to actual effort required.
-List several examples of software risks.
-Describe the impact of risk in a software development lifecycle.
-Describe the difference between centralized and distributed software configuration management.
-Identify configuration items and use a source code control tool in a small teambased project.
-Describe how available static and dynamic test tools can be integrated into the software development of a software development of a software development of a software development of a software development.
-Describe how available static and dynamic test tools can be integrated into the software development covironment.
-Describe how available static and dynamic test tools can be integrated into the software project.
-Describe how available static and dynamic test tools for the development of a particular
+- List the key components of a use case or similar description of some behavior that is required for a system. - Describe how the requirements engineering process supports the elicitation and validation of behavioral requirements. - Interpret a given requirements model for a simple software system. - Use a design paradigm to design a simple software system, and explain how system design principles have been applied in this design. - Within the context of a single design paradigm, describe one or more design patterns that could be applicable to the design of a simple software system.

+- Discuss common behaviors that contribute to the effective functioning of a team. - Create and follow an agenda for a team meeting. - Identify and justify necessary roles in a software development team. - Understand the sources, hazards, and potential benefits of team conflict. - Apply a conflict resolution strategy in a team setting. - Use an ad hoc method to estimate software development effort (e.g., time) and compare to actual effort required. - List several examples of software risks. - Describe the impact of risk in a software development lifecycle. - Describe different categories of risk in software systems. - Describe the difference between centralized and distributed software configuration management. - Describe how version control can be used to help manage software release management. - Identify configuration items and use a source code control tool in a small teambased project.